amankitsingh/ror_api_blogpost/README.md

 ```

 ## Seeding database

-Next step is to load the data
+The next step is to load the data

 ```bash
 rails db:create db:migrate